Location: Ottawa or Toronto

 - Initiative/ Innovative Thinking

-- One permanent position is currently available, and a pool of pre-qualified candidates may be established to staff future similar positions within CDIC with various tenures, and bilingual linguistic profiles.
+- One-year term position is currently available, and a pool of pre-qualified candidates may be established to staff future similar positions within CDIC with various.

 - CDIC is a federal agency (separate employer) and does not fall under the Public Service Employment Act.